 - Timeline: In order for the lead to become qualified, you need to know when they are looking to make a purchase.
 Ask if they’re working with any time constraints and where the current project falls on their list of company priorities.
-If the project is too far out, it would disqualify them as a qualified lead.
+If the project is too far out, it would disqualify them as qualified leads.
 If it’s several months out, don’t disqualify the lead completely, but move on to another candidate for the time being.

 Yes, it’s a huge acronym, but GPCTBA/C&I is another strong framework that will help you find qualified leads during the sales process.
-GPCTBA/C&I stands for Goals, Plans, Challenges, Timeline, Budget, Authority, Negative Consequences and Positive Implications.
+GPCTBA/C&I stands for Goals, Plans, Challenges, Timeline, Budget, Authority, Negative Consequences, and Positive Implications.

-This model puts the sales rep at more of an advisory role.
+This model puts the sales rep in more of an advisory role.
 They need to be informed about not just the product and services they’re offering, but also what the prospect’s business model is, their goals, and how you can help with the company’s larger picture.

 During the GPCTBA/C&I method, sales reps should touch on the following questions.